ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 2\.
 Select **Content structure**.

 3\.
-On the right-side toolbar, click **Create content** and from the list of Content items select Landing page.
+On the right-side toolbar, click **Create content** and from the list of Content items select Landing Page.

 4\.
-Select the layout and click Create draft.
+Select the layout and click **Create draft**.

-You can also add a new Page in the Page Builder.
+You can also add a new page in the Page Builder.
 Check 'Create page in Page Builder' section below.

 ### Edit page

 You can edit any existing page by using Page Builder.
 To do it, in the Back Office go to **Content** and select **Content structure**.
-Then, from the Content tree choose the page that you want you edit and click **Edit** button.
+Then, from the Content Tree choose the page that you want you edit and click **Edit** button.

 ## What is Page Builder

-Page Builder is a visual tool that allows you to create and edit any page with [[= product_name =]].
+Page Builder is a visual tool that allows you to create and edit any page in [[= product_name =]].
 It is more than managing: it is about building pages, creating customized content and fully-targeted landing pages.

 ### How does Page Builder work